YieldRay/dler/README.md

     checkOK?: boolean;
     // check `response.ok` before writing to file
-    // if is not ok, an error will be thrown streamOptions?: Parameters<typeof createWriteStream>[1];
+    // if is not ok, an error will be thrown attachmentFirst?: boolean;
+    // use attachment field specified in Content-Disposition first streamOptions?: Parameters<typeof createWriteStream>[1];
     // the options object for `createWriteStream()` function, if needed onProgress?: (receivedLength?: number, totalLength?: number) => void;